-The good news is local councils and governments have taken notice of the increased violent crime and have increased policing to provide better protection for residents and tourists alike.
+Local councils and governments have taken notice of crime, and increased policing to provide better protection for residents and visitors.

-As a traveler, the specific areas where you should exercise caution are at automated service stations and rest areas on motorways.
-You'd be well advised not to sleep in these rest areas, nor in makeshift or unauthorized campgrounds on the outskirts of major cities.
+As a traveler, the specific areas where you should exercise caution are at automated service stations, and rest areas on motorways.
+It is advised not to sleep in these rest areas, nor in makeshift or unauthorized campgrounds on the outskirts of major cities.

-There is even a warning to be more vigilant of your safety and belongings at the military cemeteries around Normandy.
-Tourists from around the world visit these World War I and II historic sites that then attracts local thieves.
+Be more vigilant of your safety and belongings at the military cemeteries around Normandy.
+Tourists from around the world visit these World War I and II historic sites that attract local thieves.

-Travel warnings include staying away from the outlying neighbourhoods of major French cities as there have been violent clashes between youths and police (Gendarmes) in the past.
+Travel warnings include staying away from the outlying neighborhoods of major French cities as there have been violent clashes between youths and police (Gendarmes) in the past.

-In France, please note that it's a criminal offence NOT to attempt to help someone who has been a victim of crime.
+In France, it is a criminal offence not to attempt to help someone who has been a victim of crime.
 At the bare minimum, you could summon assistance by calling for help.